forcedotcom/git2gus/README.md

 It is recommended that you create a testing team.
 As a reminder, to create product tags, visit the app launcher and search "product tags".
 From here, you can create a product tag for your team, create assignment rules for bugs, user stories, and investigations, and then copy the product tag (you can generate a work URL for any assignment and copy the tag from the URL).

-For a better logging experience, you may use the timber.io add-on on Heroku.
-In your Heroku config vars, add your timber API key as `TIMBER_API_KEY`.
+For a better logging experience, you may use the [LogDNA](https://elements.heroku.com/addons/logdna) add-on on Heroku.
+In your Heroku config vars, add your LogDNA API key as `LOGDNA_INGESTION_KEY`.